This Is Who Clare Tells Off On 'The Bachelorette'

 Chris Harrison hinted in a Facebook Live video that Yosef would be controversial this season because he has no filter.
 "If there is something on Yosef's mind he's gonna say it," Harrison said.
 "He doesn't mind who he says it in front of and he doesn't mind who he stirs the pot with, and I mean anybody.
 So watch out for Yosef."
 You know who's probably rude enough to turn a woman's age into an insult?
 Someone who "doesn't mind who he stirs the pot with."

 In promos, it seems like a frustrated Clare is voicing her anger at the "oldest Bachelorette" comment to a producer, since she said "men like that" and not "men like you."
 But there's plenty of evidence to indicate that she will take that man to task face-to-face, and that it's Yosef behind the comments.
 In another clip, she can be seen speaking to Yosef who says, "I'm not done yet."
 Clare responds, "You are done.
 Get out of here."
-She's wearing the same silver strappy dress as in the "oldest Bachelorette" preview, and unless she has to tell off two men in that episode, all signs point to Yosef being the troublemaker.
+In the promo at the end of episode 2, Yosef can be seen telling Clare "I'm ashamed to be associated with you."
+In all three moments, she's wearing the same silver strappy dress, and unless she has to tell off two men in that episode, all signs point to Yosef being the troublemaker.

 And honestly, it doesn't entirely matter which dude uttered those words; at least we know Clare didn't stand for it.
 Telling jerks off is basically her brand at this point, and she's not stopping now.